-Fr.
-Paul Wattson, SA, founder of the Society of the Atonement, in view of certain apparitions of the Blessed Virgin at Graymoor, gave to her the title of Our Lady of the Atonement and placed her Feast Day on July 9.
-This was the day on which he had received the name for his Society (At-one-ment) and the Scripture text for it: "And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement."
-(Romans 5:11).
+On June 14, 1946, the Sacred Congregation of Rites approved the Mass and Office for Our Lady of Atonement to be celebrated annually on July 9, in recognition of the date on which Fr.
+Paul had received the name for his Society and the Scripture text: “And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement” (Romans 5:11).

 Devotion to Our Lady of the Atonement